-Reducing salt and increasing potassium will have major global health benefitsApril 4th, 2013 in Health /
+Reducing salt and increasing potassium will have major global health benefitsApril 4, 2013 in Medicine & Health / Health

 Cutting down on salt and, at the same time, increasing levels of potassium in our diet will have major health and cost benefits across the world, according to studies published in BMJ today.